parflow/parflow/CONTRIBUTING.md

 # Contributing to ParFlow

+**This is a DRAFT but should hopefully provide some helpful pointers**

-This file is heavily inspired by Atom's CONTRIBUTING.md file.
+This file is inspired by Atom's CONTRIBUTING.md file.

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1: